Aristotle (348-322 B.C.)

 Intellect (Nous, Active intellect, and Passive intellect)

 So how does the mind get to the Forms of things if NOT through a process of generalization?
 Aristotle says that the active intellect (Nous) has the ability to apprehend the forms directly.
 This active function of the intellect has no bodily organ (in contrast with other psychological abilities, such as sense-perception and imagination).
 Indeed, Nous is not mixed with the body.
-Note if the mind/soul took on the form of the cat directly AND the mind/soul were itself matter, well… matter plus cat from equals CAT.
+Note if the mind/soul took on the form of the cat directly AND the mind/soul were itself corporeal matter, well… corporeal matter plus cat form equals CAT.
 The mind would become a cat.
-Since that doesn’t happen, the mind must take on the Form without the mind itself being matter.
+Since that doesn’t happen, the mind must take on the Form without the mind itself being corporeal matter.

 Now the idea that the mind/soul is one thing and the body is something else, seems to contradict Aristotle's claim that the soul is nothing other than the form of the body and cannot be separated from it.
+Scholars disagree on how best to resolve this apparent contradiction in Aristotle.

 1. A person's ability to think (unlike his other psychological abilities) belongs to some incorporeal organ distinct from his body.